Aliases for LPP Gene

 GeneCards Summary for LPP Gene

 LPP (LIM Domain Containing Preferred Translocation Partner In Lipoma) is a Protein Coding gene.
-Diseases associated with LPP include lipoma and prostate carcinoma in situ.
-Among its related pathways are Cytoskeletal Signaling and Stabilization and expansion of the E-cadherin adherens junction.
+Diseases associated with LPP include Lipoma and Leukemia, Acute Myeloid.
+Among its related pathways are Stabilization and expansion of the E-cadherin adherens junction and Cytoskeletal Signaling.
 An important paralog of this gene is AJUBA.